The Undulator Radiation Collider: An Energy Efficient Design For A $\sqrt{s}=10^{15}$ GeV Collider: Interaction region

-In order to calculate the effective photon-photon cross-section we also need to know how many particles will be produced in each collision, and what angles they will be produced at.
+In order to examine how the cascade of secondary and subsequent reactions depends on the divergence we also need to know how many particles will be produced in each collision, and what angles they will be produced at.
 At extremely high energies, colliding photons behave very much as hadrons with a reduced cross-section~\cite{Engel:1995yda}.
 In particular, this means that most collisions are ``soft" -- that is, the momentum and energy exchanged are small -- and the products emerge predominantly along the beam directions.
 To be specific, for proton-proton collisions, an approximately flat distribution in \emph{rapidity} is expected.
 This is almost the same as a flat distribution in \emph{pseudorapidity}, $\eta = -\mathrm{ln} (\mathrm{tan} \frac{\theta}{2})$, where $\theta$ is the angle to the beam direction~\cite{Schegelsky:2010xi}.
 I have not been able to find a clear statement in the literature on the expectations for photon-photon collisions, but simulations show similar behaviour~\cite{Badelek:2001xb}.
 Also, similarly to the case for hadrons, the simulations in~\cite{Badelek:2001xb} show that most events have very low transverse momenta, of the order of 1 GeV, so for large $\eta$ (small $\theta$), $\theta \approx \frac{1 \mathrm{GeV}}{E}$, where $E$ is the particle energy.

 The distribution in $\eta$ is approximately flat up to the maximum kinematically allowed pseudorapidity $\approx \mathrm{ln}\frac{\sqrt{s}}{\Lambda_{QCD}}$, which we take to be 35 for the reactions $\gamma \gamma \to \mathrm{hadrons}$ and $\gamma h \to \mathrm{hadrons}$ and 27.5 for $h h \to \mathrm{hadrons}$.
 We take the number of hadrons per unit pseudorapidity to be 100 in all cases.
 The most important hadrons are those produced at large pseudorapidities, since these have the most energy and also will stay in the beam the longest.
 We must also consider the effect of the magnetic field.
 This bends the partons through an angle $\theta_\mathrm{bend}$ which depends on the location where partonisation began, but is of order $5\times10^{-14}$ for the partonisation of primary photons, and $10^{-12}$ for the partonisation of hadrons with energy $\sim10^{12}$\,GeV.
 The hadrons eventually produced by these partons will inherit this angle\footnote{This is true for neutral hadrons.
 Charged hadrons will be bent through a further angle; we neglect this.}.
 So hadrons with the largest pseudorapidities, above $-\mathrm{ln} (\mathrm{tan} \frac{\theta_\mathrm{bend}}{2})$, will end up travelling at angles $\sim \theta_\mathrm{bend}$ rather than the angles corresponding to their pseudorapidities.
 This occurs for pseudorapidities above about 30 for $\gamma \gamma \to \mathrm{hadrons}$ and $\gamma h \to \mathrm{hadrons}$ and 27.5 for $h h \to \mathrm{hadrons}$.
 Thus around 500 and 100 hadrons respectively will be produced with angles around $\theta_\mathrm{bend}$.
 We neglect hadrons produced at larger angles.